Employment of autistic people: Conditions for success

-The library professions attract many autistic people.
+Library professions attract many autistic people.

 In 2013, a group of Dutch researchers published an analysis of employment success factors for 563 people who were autistic or had attention deficit hyperactivity disorder: the three main factors were independent living (alone or with a partner, outside specialized institutions), community support, and motivation to find and hold the job in question.
 In fact, autistic people from affluent families, who have benefited from counseling and support, are statistically the most likely to access rewarding employment.
 Temple Grandin and Stephen Shore consider it important to maintain a link between interests and activity, and to enable autistic people to obtain employment in these areas of interest.
 Josef Schovanec qualifies this observation, as some autistic people have no apparent interests, or change their interests over the course of their lives.
 The HAS and ANESM recommend relying on centers of interest for employment support, unless they are too invasive.

 Working in an autism-friendly environment is widely recognized as being more efficient and a source of greater satisfaction for autistic people than working in a non-autism-friendly environment.

 As pointed out by Dominique Donnet-Kamel and Patrick Chambres, of the Association pour la recherche sur l'autisme et la prévention des inadaptations, telecommuting jobs offer many advantages for autistic people (familiar surroundings, choice of working hours, reduced social pressure, alternating between working at home and in the workplace).
 The social and voluntary sector is also an ideal area for integration into employment.
 Companionship can be adapted, but often poses the problem of living in a community.
 Finally, there are some notable cases of successful careers following a geographical move away from the person's place of origin.